rextheking/askmom-recipes-sample-for-aws-strands/README.md

 cd web && make deploy
 ```

-Either Makefile does the right thing: infra rebundles and updates Lambda, web syncs to S3 and invalidates CloudFront.
+Either Makefile does the right thing...infra rebundles and updates Lambda, web syncs to S3 and invalidates CloudFront.

 ---